niftynei/droidtalks/drawables/drawables.md

 ![right|25%] (bitmap-sample.png)

-^ BitmapDrawable is used everywhere and has some great options like repeating a pattern on a background
+^ BitmapDrawable is a wrapper around a native bitmap.
+A BitmapDrawable is the drawing engine, so to speak, for ImageViews.
+You can do some nifty things, like tiling with these.

 ---